 The objective of this course is to provide the student with a historical background of various traditional beliefs about reproduction, as well as the comments of moral theologians, ethicists, philosophers, sociologists, and others, about these same beliefs.
 The student will be prepared to discuss with patients these sensitive subjects with considerable understanding.
 Specifically, the course will provide a limited amount of background material but will refer the student to original sources, as well as to selected commentaries.
 At the practical level, the student will be presented with clinical case histories and he or she will be expected to discuss the pros and cons of each case and offer a realistic resolution to the ethical or moral dilemma.
 Grades in this course will be determined by the students’ evaluation of these case studies and a take home exam.

-The thesis must be an original project of scholarship or research on a relevant topic in reproductive biology or medicine resulting in a paper.
-Students select either the review or research track and in both cases an EVMS and possibly local advisors are selected to help determine proper approach to the project.
-A detailed thesis research study design is developed.
-To aid in thesis writing, a section of the course has been developed to give the students an outline of the steps for writing their thesis.
-Basic elements of the thesis for the two different tracts are covered: development of a thesis statement, data commentary, introduction, background, discussion and conclusion; specific to the research track, materials/methods and results.
+The master’s project must be an original project of scholarship or research on a relevant topic in reproductive biology or medicine resulting in a paper.
+Students select either the review, QC/QI or research track and in all cases an EVMS and possibly local advisors are selected to help determine proper approach to the project.
+Depending on the track selected a detailed capstone research or QC/QI study design is developed.
+To aid in capstone writing, a section of the courses have been developed to give the students an outline of the steps for writing their project.
+Basic elements of the capstone project for the three different tracts are covered: development of a thesis statement, data commentary, introduction, background, discussion and conclusion; specific to the research thesis, materials/methods and results.
 A major concern in publication today is plagiarism; this topic is also covered in detail.
-All students in this program are required to take IRB, blood bourn pathogens, and HIPAA for research training during this course.
+All students in this program are required to take IRB, bloodborne pathogens, and HIPAA for research training during this course.

 Students are required to attend two 5-day Residential Courses at the EVMS campus in Norfolk Virginia.
 In the first year it is at the end of the summer session the last week in July.
 In the second year it is held during the last week of May.